openbridge/ob_google-bigquery/README.md

 ORDER BY sessions DESC
 ```

 You can setup as many queries as you want.
-The one caveat is that there can only be one `.sql` file per job.
+The one caveat is that there can only be one `.sql` file per job (.env file).

+#### Testing Your SQL

 Lastly, no validation, checks or testing of the SQL you provide is performed by the container.
 It is assumed that the SQL was validated and tested prior to being used.
 You can use the container to run tests of your query.
 For example, to enable standard SQL for a query, set the `--use_legacy_sql` flag to false.
 Then, reference the `sql` file you as part of a query command.
 The following test query runs using standard SQL file: